 How much are dental implants in the Philippines?

-In the table below you can get an idea of dental prices in the Philippines for the most common procedures for dental tourists:
+In the table below you can get an idea of Philippines dental prices for teeth implants and other common procedures for dental tourists:

-You’ll see that teeth implants, including All-on-4 dental implants, cost considerably less than in the US and the UK.
-This low cost is what makes it possible to pay for flights, accommodation, and a two-week vacation and still save money compared to getting the work done back home.
+You'll see that the cost of dental implants in the Philippines, including All-on-4 teeth implants, is considerably less than in the UK.
+This low cost is what makes it possible to pay for flights, accommodation, and a two-week holiday and still save money compared to getting the work done back home.

-Do make sure you factor in all costs – including food, insurance, hotels, travel, etc. – when working out whether a dental trip is worth it for you.
-Remember that for certain procedures like implants you’ll need to make two or three visits over the course of several months.
-You’ll also need to contact your chosen clinic to request a personal quotation for your work.
+Do make sure you factor in all costs including food, insurance, hotels, travel and more when working out whether a dental trip is worth it for you.
+Remember that for certain procedures like implants you'll need to make two or three visits over the course of several months.
+You'll also need to contact your chosen clinic to request a personal quotation for your work.

-Where to get dental work in the Philippines
+Where is the best place to get dental work in the Philippines?

 The Philippines consists of over 7,600 islands.
 Not all of these have international-standard dental clinics, but a lot of them do have great beaches, beautiful scenery, and rich culture to enjoy.
 So as you decide where to get your dental work done, you should also consider what else you want to do on your trip, since this may determine where you visit a dentist.

-It takes around 14 hours to reach Manila with a direct flight from London, and around 15 hours from cities on the east coast of the US.
-Once there, though, it’s simple to take an onward domestic flight to many other destinations.
+It takes around 14 hours to reach Manila with a direct flight from London.
+Once there, though, it's simple to take an onward domestic flight to many other destinations.